 - The scoring rubric was designed as a checklist with a potential for earning 20 points.
 It clearly communicates to both parents and students what they are doing well on and what they need to focus on in the future.
 Since it is based on a 20 point scale, the score can easily be multiplied by five to convert it to a more traditional numbers-based or letter-based grading system that parents often prefer.

-A CLOSE UP LOOK AT PARAGRAPH OF THE WEEK
+A CLOSE UP LOOK AT THE COMPONENTS OF THE PARAGRAPH OF THE WEEK RESOURCES

 Let’s start by looking at the rubric because it was meant to be a tool throughout the writing process and not as a cumulative assessment at the end.